Capital Construction Updates

 Sustainable Aquaculture Workforce Innovation Center (SAWIC)

-Sustainable Aquaculture Workforce Innovation Center (SAWIC) will support UMaine’s commitment to advancing aquaculture research and development in Maine.
+The Sustainable Aquaculture Workforce Innovation Center (SAWIC) will support UMaine’s commitment to advancing aquaculture research and workforce development in Maine.
 SAWIC will feature innovative non-building equipment designed by InnovaSea to support our core objectives.
 The equipment within SAWIC is strategically designed to cater to different life stages of fish, enabling optimal experimental designs and seamless integration into our educational programs.
-SAWIC is in the construction document design phase.
-Construction started in the late spring of 2025 with substantial completion targeted for the summer of 2026.
-The designer for this project is SMRT, and the construction manager is Landry/French Construction.
+SAWIC is under construction, with construction having started in the late spring of 2025 and substantial completion targeted for the summer of 2026.
+The project’s designer is SMRT, and the construction manager is Landry/French Construction.
 Funding of $11 million is from FY24 Congressionally Directed Spending (CDS) secured by U.S. Sens.
-Collins and King at the request of the University of Maine System (UMS), and Gov. Mills’ Maine Jobs and Recovery Plan (MJRP), which the 130th Maine Legislature supported.
+Collins and King at the request of the University of Maine System (UMS), and the UMS portion of workforce development funding provided through Gov. Mills’ Maine Jobs and Recovery Plan (MJRP), which the 130th Maine Legislature approved.

 Sawmill Training and Education Center (SAWTEC)

 In Maine, nearly 900 million board feet of sawn lumber are processed by Maine’s sawmills.
 Currently, there are no accessible facilities providing workforce training on sawing operations.
-This project will construct a sawmill operations training facility at the Dwight B. Demeritt Forest, 1 mile north of the University of Maine campus.
+This project will construct a sawmill operations training facility at the Dwight B. Demeritt Forest, 1 mile north of the UMaine main campus.
 This facility will provide year-round hybrid experiential and instructed training opportunities on the fundamentals of sawyer operations, including selecting log breakdown techniques based on log quality and targeted applications to increase sawlog value, improve lumber grade, and improve processing efficiency.
-Construction is estimated to start in the spring of 2026.
-Funding of $750,000 is from FY23 Congressionally Directed Spending, secured by U.S. Rep. Golden at the request of the System.
+Construction is expected to begin summer 2026.
+Funding of $750,000 is from FY23 CDS, secured by U.S. Rep. Golden at the System’s request.
 The design firm is Carpenter Associates, a construction firm that has not been selected.

 Maine Environmental Analytical Laboratory Modernization and Expansion

-This project includes modernizing and expanding the University of Maine Analytical Laboratory and Soil Testing Service located in Deering Hall, constructed in 1981, to increase capacity to provide in-demand testing for thousands of annual users, enhance soil research, foster hands-on student learning, and support the sustainability and growth of Maine’s natural resource economy and dependent jobs.
-Funding of $4 million for construction and equipment was secured in FY24 by U.S. Sens.
-Collins and King at the request of UMS and awarded by the National Institute of Standards and Technology.
+This project includes modernizing and expanding the UMaine Analytical Laboratory and Soil Testing Service located in Deering Hall to increase capacity to provide in-demand testing for thousands of annual users, enhance soil research, foster hands-on student learning, and support the sustainability and growth of Maine’s natural resource economy and dependent jobs.
+U.S. Sens.
+Collins and King secured CDS funding of $5 million for construction and equipment in FY24 at the request of UMS and awarded by the National Institute of Standards and Technology.
 The design firm selected for this project is LaVallee Brensinger, and the construction manager selected is Consigli.
-Construction is expected to start in late fall of this year.
+Construction is underway, with an anticipated completion late this summer.

 Food Innovation Lab

-This project will enhance student and community engagement, education, research, and development.
-This facility will provide resources to support and grow the food industry in Maine while integrating experiential learning.
-The Food Innovation Lab will result in pathways to careers for learners and economic development for Maine.
+This project will enhance student and community engagement, education, research, and economic development.
+This facility will provide resources to support and grow Maine’s food industry while integrating experiential learning.
+The Food Innovation Lab will create career pathways for learners and drive economic development in Maine.
 The Food Innovation Lab project is an addition to Keyo’s office wing.
-The design firm is Harriman, and the bid for the facility is anticipated for late fall of this year, with construction anticipated starting in the spring of 2026.
-Planning for the relocation of existing staff in Keyo is underway.
-Funding of approximately $4.46 million is from Congressionally Directed Spending secured by U.S. Sens.
-Collins and King and the request of the System and Gov. Mills’ Maine Recovery & Jobs Plan (MJRP), which the 130th Maine Legislature supported.
+The design firm is Harriman, and the bid was awarded to Dotens Construction.
+Construction has started within the Keyo Building and ground break of the addition is anticipated by the end of February.
+Planning to relocate existing staff to Keyo is underway.
+Funding of approximately $4.461 million for construction and equipment is from a $2.5 million CDS award secured by U.S. Sens.
+Collins and King and the request of the System and $1.961 million from MJRP.

-The unprecedented occurrence of PFAS in local farmlands drew attention to a primary public health concern and is poised to have a significant economic impact on the State.
-More recently, the detection of PFAS in public water sources, private wells, soil, game meat, fish, agricultural products, and maple syrup extends the boundaries of this issue and adds new stakeholders to the complex PFAS problem.
+The unprecedented occurrence of PFAS in local farmland has drawn attention to a primary public health concern and is poised to have a significant economic impact on the state.
+More recently, the detection of PFAS in public water sources, private wells, soil, game meat, fish, agricultural products, and maple syrup has expanded the scope of this issue and added new stakeholders to the complex PFAS problem.
 PFAS is the short name of a large class of harmful, fluorinated synthetic organic chemicals recently found at high environmental levels.
 PFAS are also known as “forever chemicals” because they do not break down in the environment or via conventional engineering strategies.
-Amidst this nationwide environmental crisis, Maine has been at the forefront of the PFAS debate since these chemicals were detected in local farmlands, a legacy of applying PFAS-laden wastewater biosolids (sludge) to agricultural lands and forests since the 1980s.
-One critical bottleneck of PFAS research is access to analytical services to identify and quantify PFAS compounds at environmentally relevant concentrations in complex matrices.
-Currently, a limited number of labs are capable of this type of analysis, and even fewer can provide analysis of more complex matrices.
+Amidst this nationwide environmental crisis, Maine has been at the forefront of the PFAS debate since these chemicals were detected in local farmlands, a legacy of applying PFAS-laden wastewater biosolids (sludge) to agricultural and forest lands since the 1980s.
+One critical bottleneck in PFAS research is access to analytical services for identifying and quantifying PFAS compounds at environmentally relevant concentrations in complex matrices.
+Currently, only a limited number of labs can perform this type of analysis, and even fewer can analyze more complex matrices.
 Due to increased demand, the processing time and cost can be prohibitive for applied and fundamental research.
-Creating a PFAS analytical laboratory on the UMaine campus would serve the monitoring needs of the State while advancing the flagship’s national leadership in PFAS research.
+Creating a PFAS analytical laboratory on the UMaine campus would serve the state’s monitoring needs while advancing the flagship’s national leadership in PFAS research.

-The project is to renovate a portion of the 2nd floor of Jenness Hall for a PFAS laboratory and a Catalysis laboratory.
-Renovations for the two labs are anticipated to start late this fall, with substantial completion in the summer of 2026.
-The design firm selected for this project is LaVallee Brensinger, and the construction manager is Landry/French Construction. $5 million in Congressionally Directed Spending secured by U.S. Sens.
-Collins and King at the request of UMS will come from the National Institute of Standards and Technology (NIST) for the construction of the PFAS laboratory, and $2 million by HAF/UMS TRANSFORMS Maine College of Engineering and Computing (MCEC) for the construction of the Catalysis laboratory.
+The project is to renovate part of the 2nd floor of Jenness Hall for a PFAS laboratory.
+Renovations for the lab are anticipated to start early this spring, with substantial completion in the fall of 2026.
+The project is currently undergoing a value engineering exercise to reduce costs and get the project back on budget.
+The design firm selected for this project is LaVallee Brensinger, and the construction manager is Landry/French Construction. $5 million in CDC secured by U.S. Sens.
+Collins and King at the request of UMS will come from the National Institute of Standards and Technology for the construction of the PFAS laboratory.

-Rendering of the catalyst lab provided by UMaine Space & Capital Management Services
+Rendering of the PFAS lab provided by UMaine Space & Capital Management Services.

 Blueberry Farm – Wild Blueberry Production for Changing Markets & Climate

 This project will develop research infrastructure at Blueberry Hill Farm in Washington County.
-It will fund innovative research and extension efforts to build and improve harvesting and processing technologies and irrigation and horticultural approaches for Maine’s wild blueberry industry.
-The project scope includes constructing a new climate-controlled building to research innovative fresh-pack and value-added practices and technologies focused on the growing segment of the wild blueberry industry here in Maine.
-It will house a new, fresh-pack line and walk-in cold storage for research and extension purposes to benefit wild blueberry growers.
-This facility will also offer training and research opportunities for graduate and undergraduate projects.
+It will fund innovative research and extension efforts to develop and improve harvesting and processing technologies, and irrigation and horticultural approaches, for Maine’s wild blueberry industry.
+The project scope includes investments to research innovative fresh-pack and value-added practices and technologies focused on the growing segment of the wild blueberry industry here in Maine.
 Renovations and updates of the electrical infrastructure in an existing storage barn and pesticide storage facility to accommodate new harvesting equipment and to ensure the safe mixing of pesticides for research trials.
 A new well and pump are under construction to support research and extension efforts for new irrigation technologies and practices.
 This research is intended to assist wild blueberry growers in Maine in preparing for predicted future droughts.
-Additionally, the project includes the installation of underground irrigation piping to distribute water throughout the 30-acre research farm.
+Additionally, the project includes installing a lateral line irrigation system to distribute water throughout the 30-acre research farm.
 U.S. Sens.
-Collins and King secured funding of $3 million in FY23 Congressional Directed Spending at the request of the System.
+Collins and King secured funding of $3 million in FY23 CDSat the request of the System.
+Weston & Sampson has been contracted to complete the irrigation system.
 Carpenter Associates is the design firm for a new climate-controlled facility.
 This project is anticipated to be completed by the end of the summer of 2026.

 Through a partnership between commercial kelp farmers, UMaine would develop a comprehensive kelp pilot program at the Darling Marine Center focused on de-risking, optimization at scale, and cost reduction, and a commercially relevant scale kelp farm in Penobscot Bay to trial innovative farm designs, develop automated seeding and harvest methods, and validate kelp growth assumptions across a wide range of husbandry methods.
-Funding of $1 million is through FY24 Congressional Directed Spending secured by U.S. Sens.
+Funding of $1 million is through FY24 CDS secured by U.S. Sens.
 Collins and King at the request of UMS.
 Project grant requirements are being finalized.
 The design firm selected for this work is Harriman.
-Construction is anticipated for spring 2026, with completion late fall 2026 / early 2027.
+Construction is anticipated for spring 2026, with completion by early 2027.

 Green Energy and Materials (GEM) Facility

 GEM is an innovative research facility that revolutionizes manufacturing through AI-enabled 3D printers and advanced computational tools.
-GEM is part of the University of Maine College of Engineering and Computing (MCEC), which will provide research and learning opportunities for students.
-For more information on GEM, click on the following link: https://composites.umaine.edu/gem/
+GEM is part of the Maine College of Engineering and Computing, which will provide students with research and learning opportunities.
+For more information on GEM, click on the following link.

 GEM building construction is underway.
-Substantial completion is expected for the summer/fall of 2026.
-The design firm is SMRT, and the construction manager is Consigli Construction.
-Funding of $81.3 million is from UMaine E&G, Maine Jobs & Recovery Act (MJRP), National Institute of Standards & Technology (NIST), HAF/UMS TRANSFORMS MCEC, State of Maine Appropriations for Engineering, Office of the Secretary of Defense, and Northern Borders Regional Commission.
+Substantial completion is expected by summer/fall 2026.
+The design firm is SMRT and the construction manager is Consigli Construction.
+Funding of $81.3 million is from UMaine E&G, MJRP, National Institute of Standards & Technology secured by U.S. Sens.
+Collins and King, UMS TRANSFORMS, State of Maine capital improvement funding secured by UMS, the U.S. Department of Defense, and Northern Border Regional Commission.

 Boardman Hall Modernization

-The project scope is a complete renovation of Boardman Hall and the Llewellyn Wing, including updating the programmatic approach of the building, updating the layout, modernizing the HVAC system, and improving the building envelope.
-The project is estimated at $50.25 million, funded by UMS TRANSFORMS MCEC, ongoing capital improvement funding provided to UMS by Gov. Mills and the Maine Legislature, and fundraising.
-The SMRT and Perkins Eastman design firm team was selected for this project.
-Programming is underway and anticipated to be completed by the end of 2025.
-Design is expected to start in early 2026, with construction beginning in the spring of 2027 and completion in the fall of 2028.
+The project scope is a complete renovation of Boardman Hall and the Llewellyn Wing, including updating the building’s programmatic approach, reconfiguring the layout, modernizing the HVAC system, and improving the building envelope.
+The project is estimated at $50.25 million, funded by UMS TRANSFORMS, ongoing State capital improvement funding secured by UMS, and fundraising.
+SMRT and Perkins Eastman have been selected for this project.
+Programming has recently been completed, and design is expected to start in February 2026, with construction beginning in the spring of 2027 and completion in the fall of 2028.
+The university anticipates the selection of a Construction Manager at Risk (CMaR) to be completed by April 2026.

 Rendering provided by Perkins Eastman